garys-esri/geodev-dc-labs/runtime-workshop/exercises/macOS/Swift/Exercise 3 Local Feature Layer.md

-# Exercise 3: Add a Local Feature Layer (Mac OS S/Swift)
+# Exercise 3: Add a Local Feature Layer (macOS/Swift)

 This exercise walks you through the following:
 - Add a layer from a mobile map package to the 2D map